Dark Mode

 6. Attend A Biometric Appointment

 Visit a designated USCIS Application Support Center (ASC) to provide fingerprints and a photograph as part of the biometric process.
+(Read more about how long after biometrics you can get your Green Card).

 7. Receive A Decision Notice